dhas/SpecCheck/README.md

 # SpecCheck
 This repository contains the code and data which can reproduce results reported in our article 'Does the data meet your expectations?
-Explaining bias in a dataset' submitted to NeurIPS 2020.
-Briefly, the idea is to explain sample representation and bias in a dataset of greyscale images of circles and squares in terms of intuitive aspects such as size, position and pixel brightness.
+Explaining bias in a dataset' submitted to BNAIC 2020.
+Briefly, the idea is to explain sample representation in a dataset of greyscale images of circles and squares in terms of intuitive aspects such as size, position and pixel brightness.

 ## Demo
 1. Make sure to install dependencies listed in requirements.txt